World Sevens Football: Awards

-Future tournaments
+Fort Lauderdale 2025

-The second tournament is planned to happen in December 2025, in Fort Lauderdale in the United States.
-Investment for five years of the format has been made.
+The second tournament took place in December 2025, in Fort Lauderdale in the United States.
+Investment for five years of the format was made.
+In October 2025, AFC Toronto, Flamengo, Club América, Tigres UANL, the Kansas City Current, San Diego Wave FC, Deportivo Cali, and Nacional were confirmed as participants.

-The December 2025 tournament will feature eight clubs.
-Current confirmed participants for the event are:
+Teams

+All times are local, EST (UTC−5).